 - Outsource Financial

 - Duo Tax Quantity Surveyors

 As part of our referral relationships referral fees may be paid or received.

-To perform Services, we provide the above listed with access to your data to the extent that this is required to perform this Services.
+To perform engaged Services, we may provide the above listed parties with access to your information to the extent that this is required to perform this Services.